Skip to Content

 Cereal for a Snack

-Ready-to-eat cereal makes a great snack but it’s a challenge to find it without palm oil.
+Ready-to-eat cereal can make a great snack but it’s a challenge to find them without palm oil.
 Even granola often contains Glycerin, Glycerine, and/or Tocopherols, and Mixed Tocopherols, all which are typically made from palm oil in these types of products.
+Note, “Natural Flavors” often contain palm oil as well.

 For a list of specific brands and flavors, see our list of cereal without palm oil.
 There are a few Post and Kashi cereals without it.
-Note, “Natural Flavors” often contain palm oil as well.
-Try making this granola recipe which takes less than an hour and reduce your reliance on processed foods.

 Chips without Palm Oil

 What to look out for: Avoid canned chips and snacks.
-They often contain Palm Oil, Palm Kernel Oil, and Mono- and Diglycerides, which are typically made from palm oil.
+They often contain Palm Oil, Palm Kernel Oil, Monoglycerides, and Mono- and Diglycerides, which are typically made from palm oil.
+Organic potato chips often contain organic palm oil or organic red palm oil.

-This is one category in which you should be able to find palm oil free snacks.
+Chips is one category in which you should be able to find palm oil free snacks.
 Take a few moments to read labels, and choose the palm free option.
-IMPORTANT NOTE: Organic potato chips often contain organic palm oil or organic red palm oil.
+In addition to potato chips, there are vegetable chips, plantain chips, and more.
+Tortilla chips are typically palm oil free.
+Be sure to read labels before buying.

 Cookies

 What to look for: Choose crunchy and not chewy cookies.
 Both non-organic and organic store-bought cookies usually contain palm oil.
+Refrigerated cookie dough contains palm oil.

 Manufacturers introduce new flavors often.
 They typically contain palm oil.
 See our list of cookies without palm oil and the ingredients to watch out for.
+With cookies, I think it’s best to make your own.
+Cookies are easy to make.
+Here are some recipes to choose from:

 Crackers without Palm Oil

 Palm oil ingredients are common in crackers and cookies now because in the United States, the FDA banned companies from using artificial trans fats in their foods.
 Trans fats were common in crackers and cookies.
+Even saltine-type crackers use these ingredients.
+Buttery-type crackers do as well.

+I believe Triscuits do not contain palm oil.
 Read labels at the point-of-sale.
 You should be able to find some palm oil free crackers.

 palm oil free packaged snacks

-Snack Cakes, Packaged Desserts
+Snack Cakes, Packaged Desserts, Doughnuts

 What to look for: Know that when you buy sweet biscuits, packaged pastries, packaged cakes, and bakery snacks that are already prepared, they most always palm oil.
+Doughnuts always contain palm oil.

 There are so many names for palm oil ingredients in baked goods; most don’t have “palm” in the name.
+I selected a few examples to spell out the palm oil ingredients in each one.
+If ingredients are listed multiple times, it’s because they appeared multiple times on the labels.

 Fruit and Vegetable Chips